arnold-c/OutbreakDetection/manuscript/manuscript.typ

 <tbl_od-model-parameters>

 To examine the sensitivity of the detection system to background noise, we generated a time series of symptomatic febrile rash by combining the measles incidence time series with a noise time series.
-The noise time series was modeled as either Poisson-only noise, to represent the incidence of non-specific febrile rash due to any of a number of possible etiologies, or dynamical noise modeled as a rubella SEIR process.
+The noise time series was modeled as either Poisson-only noise (subsequently referred to as static noise), to represent the incidence of non-specific febrile rash due to any of a number of possible etiologies, or dynamical noise modeled as a rubella SEIR process.
-For Poisson-only noise, the time series of non-measles febrile rash cases each day was constructed by independent draws from a Poisson distribution.
+For static noise, the time series of non-measles febrile rash cases each day was constructed by independent draws from a Poisson distribution.
 For dynamical noise, we generated time series of cases from an SEIR model that matched the measles model in structure, but had $R_0 = 5$, mean latent period of 7 days, and mean infectious period of 14 days.
-We also added additional Poisson noise with mean equal to 15% of the average daily rubella incidence to account for non-rubella sources of febrile rash (@tbl_od-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
+We also added additional static noise drawn from a Poisson distribution with mean equal to 15% of the average daily rubella incidence to account for non-rubella sources of febrile rash (@tbl_od-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
 The seasonality for the rubella noise was simulated to be in-phase with measles.

 For each noise structure, we simulated five magnitudes of noise ($Lambda$), representing the average daily noise incidence.
 $Lambda$ was calculated as a multiple ($c$) of the average daily measles incidence ($angle.l Delta I_M angle.r$): $Lambda = c dot.op angle.l Delta I_M angle.r upright("where") c in { 1, 2, 4, 6, 8 }$.
 Noise magnitudes will be denoted as $Lambda (c)$ for the rest of the manuscript e.g., $Lambda (8)$ to denote scenarios where the average noise incidence is 8 times that of the average measles incidence.
-For the Poisson-noise scenarios, independent draws from a Poisson distribution with mean $c dot.op angle.l Delta I_M angle.r$ were simulated to produce the noise time series i.e., $Lambda (c) = upright("Pois")(c dot.op angle.l Delta I_M angle.r)$.
+For the static noise scenarios, independent draws from a Poisson distribution with mean $c dot.op angle.l Delta I_M angle.r$ were simulated to produce the noise time series i.e., $Lambda (c) = upright("Pois")(c dot.op angle.l Delta I_M angle.r)$.
 For the dynamical noise scenarios, the rubella vaccination rate at birth was set to 85.38%, 73.83%, 50.88%, 27.89%, or 4.92% to produce equivalent values of $Lambda$ (to within 2 decimal places): $Lambda (c) = angle.l Delta I_R angle.r + upright("Pois")(0.15 dot.op angle.l Delta I_R angle.r)$.
 We simulated 100 time series of 100 years for each scenario, before summarizing the distributions of outbreak detection methods.